 The Ministry of Natural Resources and Forestry provides conservation authorities with:

 - policy direction and technical advice on natural hazard management

 - funding for eligible natural hazard management activities and studies/repairs on existing conservation authority-owned or managed flood and erosion control infrastructure (for example, dams, dykes, retaining walls)

 Conservation authorities carry out programs that serve provincial and municipal interests, including:

 - drought/low water program

-- provide advice to municipalities on natural hazard management
+- provide advice to municipalities on natural hazard management and other matters

 To apply for a permit, contact your local conservation authority.